Iván Sánchez (footballer)

-Iván Sánchez Aguayo (born 23 September 1992) is a Spanish professional footballer who plays as a winger for La Liga club Real Valladolid.
-He previously played domestically at second- and third-tier level for Real Jaén, Atlético Madrid B, Almería B, Almería, Albacete and Elche, and helped Elche gain promotion to La Liga in 2020.
+Iván Sánchez Aguayo (born 23 September 1992) is a Spanish professional footballer who plays as a winger.

+Sánchez previously played domestically at second- and third-tier level for Real Jaén, Atlético Madrid B, Almería B, Almería, Albacete and Elche, and helped Elche gain promotion to La Liga in 2020.
 He then spent 18 months with Birmingham City of the EFL Championship before joining Valladolid in 2022, initially on loan.

 Career

 Jaén

 Sánchez was born in Campillo de Arenas, in the province of Jaén in Andalusia.
 He learnt his football in the youth system of Real Jaén, and made his senior debut with the reserves in 2009–10 in the Primera Andaluza.
 He moved into the first team the following season, and appeared regularly for them in the third-tier Segunda División B.

 Atlético Madrid B

 On 14 July 2011, Sánchez signed a three-year deal with Atlético Madrid.
 He was allocated to Atlético's B team, who also played in the Segunda B. He played 18 matches in 2011–12, and represented the club at the 2012 U-20 Copa Libertadores in Peru.
 In what the player attributed to his performance at that tournament, he was called up by manager Diego Simeone for pre-season training with the first team ahead of the 2012–13 season.
 It was as close as he got to first-team action.
 He was a regular for Atlético B in the second and third years of his contract, and missed only three matches in 2013–14 as they avoided relegation via the play-out with the help of a Sánchez goal.